 Aetna considers cardiac computed tomography (CT) angiography of the coronary arteries using 64-slice or greater medically necessary for the following indications:

-Rule out significant coronary stenosis in persons with a low or very low pre-test probability of coronary artery disease by Framingham risk scoring or by American College of Cardiology (ACC) criteria (see Appendix), with any of the following indications:
+Rule out significant coronary stenosis in persons with a low or intermediate pre-test probability of coronary artery disease or atherosclerotic cardiovascular disease by Framingham risk scoring, Pooled Cohort Equations, or by American College of Cardiology (ACC) criteria (see Appendix), with any of the following indications:

 Aetna considers CT angiography of cardiac morphology for pulmonary vein mapping medically necessary for the following indications:

-Aetna considers cardiac CT for evaluating cardiac structure and morphology in congenital heart disease medically necessary for the following indications:
+Aetna considers cardiac CT for evaluating cardiac structure and morphology medically necessary for the following indications:

 Aetna considers cardiac CT angiography experimental and investigational for persons with any of the following contraindications to the procedure because its effectiveness for indications other than the ones listed above has not been established: